-Thankfully, I saw a constant stream of wedding guests eating cupcakes all evening long!
+Thankfully, I saw a constant stream of wedding guests eating the Butterbeer Wedding Cupcakes all evening long!
 I saw couples having fun with them by pushing the buttercream into each others faces, and people nodding in satisfaction as they tucked in.
 It was a great feeling!

-I tucked in to a cupcake and really enjoyed the flavour.
+I tucked in to one of the Butterbeer Wedding Cupcakes and really enjoyed the flavour.
 The caramel is to die for!

-So that’s my story and I hope that you enjoyed reading it, and if you are asked to do anything like this for a friend, or as a business opportunity, I hope it’s given you some helpful tips.
-If you just came for the Butterbeer Cupcake recipe, then find it below!
-I’ve provided quantities for 24 cupcakes.
+So that's my story and I hope that you enjoyed reading it, and if you are asked to do anything like this for a friend, or as a business opportunity, I hope it's given you some helpful tips.
+If you just came for the Butterbeer Wedding Cupcakes recipe, then find it below!
+I've provided quantities for 24 Butterbeer Wedding Cupcakes.

 - 165 g Dark brown sugar